 When it comes to live entertainment and big-name acts, Wichita is the place to be.
 Check out the city’s music venues and some of the performers who often frequent the heart of the country.

 Located in the heart of downtown Wichita, this 15,000-seat venue is a state-of-the-art sports and entertainment center.
 It houses 40 suites, 40 loge boxes, 300 premium seats and is home to the largest concerts and sporting events in the region.
 With 65-foot ceilings, INTRUST Bank Arena has some of the best acoustics and sound system, creating a more intimate experience for guests and performers.

 When it comes to rich history, no venue holds a candle to Wichita's Orpheum Theatre.
 It was the first atmospheric theatre in the country and the oldest still in operation.
 The Orpheum opened in 1922 after being designed by architect John Eberson and built for a stunning $750,000.
 Inside, the historic venue is decorated like a starlit Spanish courtyard and seats more than 1,200 people.

 For the longest time, the Crown Uptown Theatre was a staple in the Wichita community as a dinner theatre with live performances and delicious food, but it wasn't always used that way.
-In 1928, when the facility was founded, it was a first-run theatre, showing musicals like "The Jazz Singer" starring Al Jolson and May McAvoy.
 Like the Orpheum Theatre, the Crown Uptown is an atmospheric theatre.
 The ceiling is filled with tiny lights resembling a night sky.
-The transformer used to operate those lights is the original Lionel train transformer used in 1928.
+The transformer used to operate those lights is the original Lionel train transformer used in 1928, when the theatre opened.

 Crown Uptown Theatre doesn’t host a ton of public events, but the live entertain it brings in are unique and engaging.